camunda/camunda-docs-manual/content/update/minor/711-to-712/wls.md

 # 1. Uninstall the Camunda Applications and Archives

-First, uninstall the Camunda web applications, namely the Camunda REST API (artifact name like `camunda-engine-rest`) and the Camunda applications Cockpit, Tasklist and Admin (artifact name like `camunda-webapp`).
+First, uninstall the Camunda web applications, namely the Camunda REST API (artifact name like `camunda-engine-rest`) and the Camunda applications Cockpit, Tasklist, and Admin (artifact name like `camunda-webapp`).

 Uninstall the Camunda EAR.
 Its name should be `camunda-oracle-weblogic-ear-$PLATFORM_VERSION.ear`.